-Bert has long been preoccupied with the waves that make up everything we hear and see.
-That preoccupation has led to many fine musical collaborations, photographic journeys, and even some of the technologies people use everyday.
+Bert's preoccupation with waves - especially of light and sound - has led to musical collaborations, photographic journeys, and even some of the technologies people use everyday.

 Life too comes in waves, and in the past few years Bert has been playing more music than ever, with a series of shows in Northern and Southern CA celebrating guitarists, trumpeters and composers who've been major influences.

 It's been a long wait, but outdoor evening shows seem ready to come back strong this summer.
 Circle Back! - a 20 year retrospective box set that releases June 4, includes a whole album of Grateful Dead-themed material.
 Bert will be performing much of it on a solo tour crossing the US late-July through August, at outdoor venues and back yard house concerts (for audience rapport we like small venues best!)